-I am an Assistant Professor of Philosophy at Bard College.
-I received my B. A. from New York University in 2000, and my Ph.D. in Philosophy from the University of Chicago in 2010.
+I am an Assistant Professor of Philosophy at Bard College and an affiliated member of Bard's Classical Studies program.
+I received my B. A. from NYU in 2000, and my Ph.D. in Philosophy from the University of Chicago in 2010.
 From 2010 to 2012, I was a Mellon Postdoctoral Fellow in the Humanities at Yale University.
 I have also been an Assistant Professor of Philosophy at Iona College and a Visiting Professor of Philosophy at the New School for Social Research.

-I regularly teach the following courses: Introduction to Ancient Philosophy, Introduction to Ethics, History of Philosophy I and II, Medieval Philosophy, and Aristotle's Ethics.
-I also teach the Fall semester of Bard's First Year Seminar.I have been an invited speaker at many universities in the U.S. and abroad, including Temple University, Dartmouth College, Auburn University, the Université de Picardie (Amiens), the Institut d'Histoire des Sciences (Paris), and the Institut für Philosophie at the University of Potsdam.
+I regularly teach the following courses at Bard: Introduction to Ancient Philosophy, Introduction to Ethics, History of Philosophy I and II, and Medieval Philosophy.
+I also teach the Fall semester of Bard's First-Year Seminar.I have been an invited speaker at many universities in the U.S. and abroad, including Temple University, Dartmouth College, Auburn University, the Université de Picardie (Amiens), the Institut d'Histoire des Sciences (Paris), the University of Potsdam, and Nihon University (Tokyo).

 I am also co-editor, with James Conant, of the forthcoming Norton Anthology of Western Philosophy, Volume 5: The Analytic Tradition.